LeoniePhiline/showcase-dl/README.md

 #### Observing log output

-Use a split terminal, or a separate terminal window, to observe the live messges with (Linux, Mac):
+Use a split terminal, or a separate terminal window, to observe the live messages with (Linux, Mac):

 ```
 tail -f vimeo-showcase.log